 Orchid Beach is a small and remote community located on Fraser Island.
-Unlike other parts of this popular island you will find more local people living here than any place other on the island.
+Unlike other parts of this popular island, you will find more local people living here than in any place other on the island.

 Why it is so popular, despite its remote location?
 It’s not only because Orchid Beach has a spectacular location.
-The main reason for this in the ….FISHING !!
+The main reason for this is the ….FISHING !!